-To use the web terminal on your clusters, an account administrator can configure the web terminal as follows:
+To use the web terminal on your clusters, an account admin can configure the web terminal as follows:

 Log in to the account console.